-VISUAL ART - PHOTOGRAPHY LEVEL 3
+VISUAL ART - PHOTOGRAPHY - LEVEL 3

-Entry Requirement: In order to study Year 13 Visual Art (Photography), you must have studied and passed Year 12 basis at the discretion of the HOD of Visual Art.
+Entry Requirement: In order to study Year 13 Visual Art (Photography), you must have studied and passed on an individual basis at the discretion of the HOD of Visual Art.

-Visual Art in either Painting, Design or Photography unless otherwise specified on an individual critical analysis to interpret and respond to art works.
+Year 12 Visual Art in either Painting, Design or Photography unless otherwise specified will use critical analysis to interpret and respond to art works.
 They will apply understanding from research to extend their skills in art-making purposes, using appropriate processes and procedures within photography.
 They will use a systematic approach to the development of ideas in a body of work.

-Course Outline: Students research and analyse influences relevant to their thematic underpinning and they will use
+Course Outline: Students research and analyse influences relevant to their thematic underpinning and they

-Assessment: 2 internal assessments 8 credits as well as an external portfolio assessment 91457 - 14 credits.
+Assessment: 2 internal assessments 8 credits as well as an external portfolio assessment 91457 - 14